 Both times I visited Stjórnarfoss, there were hardly any other tourists.
 I could sit and watch these falls for hours!

 Stjórnarfoss is located in Southern Iceland and is a 3-hour and 30-minute drive from Reykjavík.

-Even though it is no longer the highest waterfall in Iceland it is still very impressive and worth a visit.
+Even though it is no longer the highest waterfall in Iceland, it is still awe-inspiring and worth a visit.

 Glymur is located in Hvalfjordur fjord in West Iceland and is a 1-hour and 15-minute drive from Reykjavík.